As at February 16, 2024Show prices

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

-The statements regarding revenue and NOI growth for Q2 2017 contained in this news release may be considered a financial outlook as defined by applicable securities legislation.
+The potential expected annual results and the amount of potential future acquisitions by the Corporation in fiscal 2018 contained in this news release may be considered a financial outlook as defined by applicable securities legislation.
 Such information and any other financial outlooks have been approved by management of the Corporation as of the date hereof.
 Such financial outlooks are provided for the purpose of presenting information about management’s current expectations and goals relating to the future business of the Corporation.
 Readers are cautioned that reliance on such information may not be appropriate for other purposes.